OSOT Awards Program

 View The Honourary Life Membership Award Nomination Form.

-OSOT Student Award
+OSOT New Graduate Award

 The OSOT Student Award consists of a certificate for a complimentary OSOT Conference registration valid to be redeemed during the first 2 years of the recipient’s practice.

-View 2016 OSOT Student Award Recipients.
+View 2018 OSOT New Graduate Award Recipients.

 OSOT Volunteer Award